0x3F-Lab/love-letters/README.md

 - Pull request into development
 - Pull request into main

+## ACTIONS

+- on push this will auto format code, so make sure you pull the formatted code after pushing

+- will also auto request reviews and notify discord of change

 # What we need to add

 a description of the purpose of the application, explaining the its design and use.